SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 - Refer to the unique types of interactions found here:
 [**AvianInteractionData_metadata_interactiondefinitions.csv**](AvianInteractionData_metadata_interactiondefinitions.csv).
 Enter in the appropriate interaction type, as well as the direction of the interaction specific to each species.
 Be careful to place the correct value in the effect columns.

+- A note about **"co-occur"**: Co-ocurrence is limited to species that are found in the same place at the same time.
+If a study was done in a certain place (over a certain time), then you can reasonably assume the birds were co-occuring.
+Or if a statement says, "species1 is often found with species2" and there is no information on how they interact exactly, "co-occur" is the interaction.
+Examples of when NOT TO ENTER "CO-OCCUR": if you find a checklist of birds in an area, or a description of birds found in an area (these are too vague).
+As always, if you have questions on interpreting, ask Caroline or Phoebe.

 **Interaction Strength**
 - For “weak” vs. “strong” interactions, this can be less clear.
 Here are some guidelines:
 Enter “weak” if the description is vague, mentions that it is a “possible” or "likely" (but not observed) interaction, rare interaction, or inferred interaction.